-Each month, the Rhode Island Community Food Bank serves 57,000 guests through its network of member agencies across the state.
+Each month, the Rhode Island Community Food Bank serves more than 50,000 guests through its network of member agencies across the state.

 Everyone has their own unique story but we have selected a few to show you how the Food Bank – through your support – is making a difference.

 “We’re down to the bare minimum.
 There are times we’ve had to pay rent late, pay the car payment late, just to purchase groceries.
 If you name the bill, we’ve had to put it off.”